History of candlelight rallies in South Korea

 In South Korea, candlelight rallies, also referred to as candlelight struggles, candlelight revolutions, or candlelight cultural festivals are attended with a humorous props and banners along with candles.
 Candlelight protests are symbolic collective gatherings of political dissent in South Korea to combat injustice peacefully.
 This method of protesting began in 1992 for opposing the charging of online service.
-After that in 2002, as a result of the Yangju highway incident, then utilized in the rallies against the impeachment of Roh Moo-hyun in 2004, re-used again in the 2008 U.S. beef protests, and emerged in the 2016-18 President Park Geun-hye protests.
+After that in 2002, as a result of the Yangju highway incident, then utilized in the rallies against the impeachment of Roh Moo-hyun in 2004, re-used again in the 2008 U.S. beef protests, and emerged in the 2016–18 President Park Geun-hye protests.

 1990's

 Opposing the charging of online service

 On September 26, 1992, the first candlelight rally happened in South Korea in 1992 when online users gathered to oppose the charging of the online service of Kotel.
 Until then, KETEL, a large PC communication network owned by the Korea Economic Daily, provided the service for free of charge.
 However, with the acquisition of Ketel by Korea PC Telecom, the company announced the payment on February 18, 1992.
 Although PC communication service providers did not oppose charging in general, they opposed the charging method.
 100% of the charges and prepayment of credit were the same as asking Ketel users, who were mostly students at the time, to leave Ketel and close the club.
 In response, some 60 club acquaintances in Ketel gathered to form a standing committee and propose opposition to advance payments, payment of land, student discounts and postponement of the deadline.

 However, when Korea's PC news agency unilaterally implemented the policy, the club's acquaintances fought back by shutting down the club's bulletin board.
 Also, Hitel users resisted by holding a candlelight vigil in front of the Korea PC Telecom building from February 24.
 Of course, such protests do not transform paid services into services that are free of charge, but they were meaningful in so far as they were the first event to show that online users can influence the real world by showing that netizens can protest against corporate unilateral policies.
 Afterwards, after forming the "club council," the opinions of the correspondents were reflected in various negotiations for three months through negotiations with the Korea PC News Agency, and the paid-in under the name of "Kotel" will begin on May 1.

 After the first candlelight rally, netizens continued to influence society by going beyond online and offline on important issues through PC communications and the internet.

+South Korea's candlelight rally culture originated during 1992 online service charge protests, pioneering a peaceful alternative to traditional, often violent demonstrations.
+These early, organized gatherings established the candle as a foundational symbol of civic dissent, laying the groundwork for future massive public protests.